vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

   />
 </center>

-### International configuration
+### Configuring `International` tab

+First step in configuring a commercetools store is to configure options in the `International` tab.

-Select currencies available in your store:
+Start by selecting currencies available in your store:

 <center>
   <img